 But Ruth replied, “Don’t urge me to leave you or to turn back from you.
 Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God.
 Where you die I will die, and there I will be buried.
 May the LORD deal with me, be it ever so severely, if even death separates you and me.”
 (Ruth 1:16-17 NIV)

 This is likely the most quoted passage from the story of Ruth.
 Ruth is a love story.
-Not in the tradition sense of boy meets girl, they fall in love, and live happily ever after.
+Not in the traditional sense of boy meets girl, they fall in love and live happily ever after.
 The story of Ruth starts with tragedy.
 Naomi and her family leave their home because of a famine in the land.
 They move to a foreign country where her sons marry local women.
 Then her husband and sons die.
-Naomi is left destitute in a foreign land with two daughter-in-laws.
+Naomi is left destitute in a foreign land with two foreign daughters-in-law.

-Eventually Naomi determined to go home and encouraged her daughter-in-laws to stay behind and create new families for themselves.
+Eventually, Naomi determined to go home and encouraged her daughters-in-law to stay behind and create new families for themselves.
 And this is where the story takes a turn from tragedy to love story.
 While love is not mentioned in this story, it is clear that Ruth loves her mother-in-law dearly.